rgolstani/Getting-and-Cleaning-Data-Course-Project/run_analysis.md

 # Naming variables

-One I have all files I need loaded, and knowing that the files doesn`t have headers,  I'll set the variables names.
+One I have all files I need loaded, and knowing that the files doesn't have headers,  I'll set the variables names.

 ```r